 FOR MAKO AND PORBEAGLE, there are some differences in cut and which of the fins are retained across different fleets.
 THE RATIO IS SET BASED ON RETAINING THE WHOLE TAIL (CAUDAL) FIN.
-This has been done to try and avoid any accidental nonto try and avoid any accidental noncompliance (which could occur if the ratio was set lower), but you will still need to monitor your landings more closely to ensure you don't exceed it, especially if your vessel normally lands the whole tail.
+This has been done to try and avoid any accidental noncompliance (which could occur if the ratio was set lower), but you will still need to monitor your landings more closely to ensure you don't exceed it, especially if your vessel normally lands the whole tail.
 You can choose to land just the lower tail lobe.
-Close monitoring will occur to make sure no high-grading is occurring within the ratio.
+Close monitoring will occur to make sure no high-grading is occurring within the ratio